1031-Systems/1031_Delivery/Pico/Hardware/README.md

 from 74AHCT595s at 50Hz.

 - In the directory .../Animatronics/Pico/lib is a file called tabledefs.
-This file must be edited to match the configuration on your animatronic system.
+This file must be edited to match the configuration of your animatronic system.
 Do not leave spaces in front of the first character of the configure595s or the addDigitalPortTableEntry or the addPWMPortTableEntry lines.
-The tabledefs file can be loaded by running either do_install or installtabe command in the /Pico  directory.
+The tabledefs file can be loaded by running either do_install or installtable command in the /Pico  directory.
 Run the Python program tables.py to verify the tabledefs file is correct. table.py -v will print the configuration from the tabledefs file to the screen.